Union County NC Property Division

 EQUITABLE DISTRIBUTION

-8.2 Equitable Distribution Inventory Affidavit: Moving Party.
-The party asserting claim for equitable distribution shall file a completed Equitable Distribution Inventory Affidavit and serve on the opposing party within ninety (90) days of the date of filing of the claim for equitable distribution.
-The parties are encouraged to supply a copy of the Equitable Distribution Affidavit on a Compact Disc (CD) or other electronic sharing device to the opposing party or counsel.
+8.1 Equitable Distribution Inventory Affidavit: Moving Party.
+The party asserting a claim for equitable distribution shall file a completed Equitable Distribution Inventory Affidavit and serve it on the opposing party or their counsel within ninety (90) days of the date of filing their claim for Equitable Distribution.

-8.3 Attachments to ED Affidavits: The parties shall attach documentation as set forth in Form 13 to the Inventory Affidavit (if same is in their custody or in the custody of a third party over which they have control) and shall serve such documentation on the opposing party or counsel at the time of filing.
-Each party shall file with the Clerk of Superior Court a Certificate of Service (Form #15) to the Court file which indicates what documents were attached and served on opposing party counsel.
-Copies of documentation are not required to be filed with the Clerk of Superior Court at the time of filing.
+8.2 Attachments to Equitable Distribution Affidavits: The parties shall attach documentation as set forth on the Inventory Affidavit (if same is in their custody or in the custody of a third party over which they have control) and shall serve such documentation on the opposing party or counsel at the time of filing.
+Copies of documentation shall not to be filed with the Clerk of Superior Court at the time of filing.

-8.4 Opposing Party: Within thirty (30) days after service of the first moving party’s Inventory Affidavit, the opposing party shall file and serve a combined Equitable Distribution Inventory Affidavit on the moving party requesting Equitable Distribution.
+8.3 Opposing Party: Within thirty (30) days after service of the first (moving) party’s Inventory Affidavit, the opposing party shall file and serve a combined Equitable Distribution Inventory Affidavit on the moving party requesting Equitable Distribution.
 Further, the combined Equitable Distribution Inventory Affidavit must utilize substantially similar numbering as the moving party’s affidavit.
-The opposing party shall also attach documentation, if available in the control of the party or the control of a third party over which the party has control, not previously supplied by the moving party, to the Inventory Affidavit and attach the certificate of service (form #15), as required above.
+The opposing party shall also attach documentation, if available in the control of the party or the control of a third party over which the party has control, not previously supplied by the moving party, to the Inventory Affidavit, as required above.

-8.5 Scheduling Conference.
-The Case Coordinator shall schedule a scheduling conference which will occur within 120 days of the date of service of the initial moving party’s claim for equitable distribution and serve both parties with a Notice of Hearing setting the scheduling conference date.
+8.4 Scheduling Conference.
+The Case Coordinator shall schedule a scheduling conference which will occur within 150 days of the filing of the initial moving party’s claim for equitable distribution and notice will be published via http://www1.aoc.state.nc.us/www/calendars/Civil.jsp?county=UNION.

 The Rules of North Carolina Supreme Court implementing settlement procedures in equitable distribution and other family financial cases shall be followed.

 The purpose of the scheduling conference is to ensure that the case is proceeding toward resolution in a timely and orderly fashion.
 At the scheduling conference the Court will confirm that each party has completed and filed his or her Equitable Distribution Inventory Affidavit.
 At the scheduling conference an Order of Reference will be entered designating the method of ADR to be employed if a party has filed a motion for ADR other than mediation, the Neutral who will conduct the ADR and the deadline for the completion of the ADR process (within 90 days of the status conference)(ADR Form 825 for mediation; ADR Form 826 for alternate ADR procedures).
-The Order will also set the date for an interim pretrial conference approximately ninety (90) days following the scheduling conference and a final pretrial conference approximately one hundred and twenty (120) days following the scheduling conference, and a trial date approximately 150 days following the scheduling conference, or 270 days from the date of the initial filing.
+A final pretrial conference will take place approximately one hundred and twenty (120) days following the scheduling conference, and a trial date approximately 150 days following the scheduling conference, or 270 days from the date of the initial filing.
 Designation of Mediator form AOC-CV-825 and Report of Mediator form AOC-CV-827 must be filed with the Clerk and a copy provided to the Family Court Case Coordinator.

 1. Method of Alternate Dispute Resolution: Mediation is required unless the parties agree on another method of dispute resolution.